Skip to Main Content

 As wonderful as it would be to hang your welcome sign and announce you’re open for business, you do have to follow the proper protocol.
 Plenty of startup business owners get into hot water because they didn’t submit the proper documentation.
 Essential paperwork includes:

-Permits and licenses.
-There are specific licenses or permits your business may need to start your business on the federal, state, county and city levels.
-You can start by finding which licenses are required on the federal level.
-Contact the Small Business Administration or a Small Business Development Center near you if you have any questions.
+• Permits and licenses.
+There are specific licenses or permits on the federal, state, county and city levels you may need to start your business.
+You can start by researching which licenses are required on the federal level.
+Contact the Small Business Administration or a Small Business Development Center near you with any questions you may have.

-Business structure.
+• Business structure.
 If your staff is a party of one, you may be a sole proprietor and stay that way.
 Or you may launch as a more formal company, such as a Limited Liability Company (LLC) or a Corporation.
 Which business structure you choose can depend on the number of shareholders you have and which structure gives you the best tax benefits.
-Many small businesses choose to become LLCs or S Corporations for tax purposes.

 The most simplistic business structure, in the beginning, will usually be best.
 For many, that means starting as an LLC to protect your personal assets.